 - River mouths or areas of low water visibility can increase risk.
 White sharks also frequent areas with deep channels and drop offs or canyons.

 - Don’t bleed in the water.
 If you have a cut get out.
 (The evidence of sharks attracted to menstrual blood or urine attracting sharks is inconclusive.)

 - If you see a shark, alert others, stay calm and paddle away avoiding jerky, splashing motions and exit the water.
 Warn others.

 - Observe the signs.
-Our beaches are posted if a large shark is sighted.
+Beaches are posted if a large shark is sighted.
 Some like Stinson Beach have permanent signage.
-Drone footage and alerts on social media often outstrip the news and can alert ocean goers where high shark activity may be occurring.
-Sharks patrol areas and are not locals so in time the shark will leave the area.
+Tweets using the #SharkWatch tag, drone footage and alerts on social media often outstrip the news and can alert ocean goers where high shark activity may be occurring.
+Sharks patrol areas and are not locals so in time the shark will leave an area.

 See a shark?
-Send out a tweet to SharkStewards #SharkWatch and we will record the observation and share.
-Learn more about sharks at Shark Stewards.org
+Add to the observation database by send out a tweet or instagram tagging SharkStewards and #SharkWatch.
+We will record the observation and share.

 A first estimate of white shark, Carcharodon carcharias, abundance off Central CaliforniaTaylor K. Chapple, Salvador J. Jorgensen, Scot D. Anderson, Paul E. Kanive, A. Peter Klimley, Louis W. Botsford, Barbara A. BlockBiol Lett.
 2011 Aug 23; 7(4): 581–583.
 Published online 2011 Mar 9. doi: 10.1098/rsbl.2011.0124PMCID: PMC3130246